How to have a perfect lawn and give your grass a lush facelift in 7 easy steps

 Cons

-• Don't use in dry and cold weather
+• Can take longer in cold weather

 Why do piles of soil pop up?